manoa-marketplace/manoa-marketplace.github.io/README.md

 * User takes down their posting
 * User searches for item, results are displayed
 * User communicates transaction request
-* Admin logs in an edits page
+* Admin logs in and edits page

 ## Beyond The Basics
 * Rating system for buyers and sellers